 language, i.e. there is a use of lightweight threads in Golang.

-If there is a requirement from testing perspective then Ruby would add-up as the best choice for the testing framework as Ruby is based on the Agile method and testing has its priorities in Ruby.
-If the project requires dynamically typed language, Ruby would a choice for that and if the project requires statically typed language then Golang will choice in that case.
+If there is a requirement from a testing perspective, then Ruby would add-up as the best choice for the testing framework as Ruby is based on the Agile method, and testing has its priorities in Ruby.
+If the project requires dynamically typed language, Ruby will choose that, and if the project requires statically typed language, then Golang will choose in that case.
 The choice of language is purely dependent on what are the end goals.

 This is a guide to Go vs Ruby.
-Here we discuss the introduction to Go vs Ruby, key differences with infographics, and comparison table.
+Here we discuss Go vs Ruby’s difference, with key differences, infographics, and a comparison table.
 You can also go through our other suggested articles to learn more–